soniabrami/toddmotto.github.io/_posts/2015-12-28-creating-a-tabs-component-with-react.md

 ### Component design

 First we'll want to "design" the markup.
-Obviously for this I'll be using the wonderful JSX syntax, so let's look at what we want to create (this would be used inside the `render` function so I've ommited the rest):
+Obviously for this I'll be using the wonderful JSX syntax, so let's look at what we want to create (this would be used inside the `render` function so I've omitted the rest):

 {% highlight html %}
 <Tabs>